Long-Term Resource Allocation Fairness in Average Markov Decision Process (AMDP) Environment: Related Work

+We formulate MDPs with fairness guarantees as constrained MDPs (CMDPs), \citep{altman1999constrained}, which have been studied extensively in the safety setting \citep{achiam2017constrained}.
+The policy search seeks to maximize the reward while ensuring certain upper bound frequency on some (high-risk or error) states \citep{geibel2005risk, tamar2012policy}.
+By contrast, our constraints are defined as lower bounds on states, for which existing techniques could not be adapted in a straightforward manner.
+Last, another line of literature studies the problem where the objective itself is to achieve a specified state-visitation frequency (or some function of it) in the absence of reward signals \citep{hazan2019provably, lee2019efficient}.

-In Section \ref{sec: fair AMDP model}, we introduce the Fair-AMDP problem.
-In Section \ref{sec: constrained domain and SMD}, we formulate the problem as a linear program and provide the necessary background on the SMD framework, which is used to give an algorithm for the generative model.
-The proposed algorithm and its corresponding theoretical guarantees are given in Sections \ref{sec:algorithm} and \ref{sec: theoretical results}, respectively.
-We experimentally validate our proposed algorithm in Section \ref{sec:experiments}.
-Finally, we conclude our paper with a discussion on our work and possible future directions in Section \ref{sec:discussion}.
+In the rest of the paper, Section \ref{sec: fair AMDP model} introduces the Fair-AMDP problem.
+Section \ref{sec: constrained domain and SMD} formulates the solution as a linear program and provide necessary background on the SMD framework.
+Section \ref{sec:algorithm} presents the concrete algorithm implementation and Section \ref{sec: theoretical results} presents the theoretical analysis.
+Section \ref{sec:experiments} presents experimental results to validate the proposed algorithm.
+Finally, Section \ref{sec:discussion} presents a discussion of the work and some future directions.